Kotlin/kotlinx.serialization/docs/formats.md

 ### Field numbers

-By default, field numbers in the Kotlin serialization [ProtoBuf] implementation are automatically assigned, which does not provide the ability to define a stable data schema that evolves over time.
+By default, field numbers in the Kotlin Serialization [ProtoBuf] implementation are automatically assigned, which does not provide the ability to define a stable data schema that evolves over time.
 That is normally achieved by writing a separate ".proto" file.
-However, with Kotlin serialization we can get this ability without a separate schema file, instead using the [ProtoNumber] annotation.
+However, with Kotlin Serialization we can get this ability without a separate schema file, instead using the [ProtoNumber] annotation.

 <!--- INCLUDE